ParaCoToUl/noarr-structures/docs/BasicUsage.md

 The above notations are equivalent, but for some structures (described below), only the latter is available.
 The `^` operator (originally xor in C++) stands for exponential type.
 It takes the structure on the left-hand-side and wraps it in the structure prototype on the right-hand-side.

 The only dimension of this *structure* has the label `i` and it has to be specified in order to access individual scalar values.

+## Lengths

-But currently, the structure has no size, we need to make room for 10 items:
+Currently, the structure has no size, we need to make room for 10 items:

 ```cpp
 auto my_structure_of_ten = my_structure